 Part of moving to LA involves deciding where to live in Los Angeles

 Making the move to Los Angeles is very exciting.
 There’s so much going on in this Southern California city that you’ll never run out of things to do in Hollywood, Ca. However, LA is a major city, so it can be difficult to decide which Los Angeles neighborhood is right for you.
 You might have an idea of what areas to avoid, but do you know if you want to live in the San Fernando Valley, Los Feliz or Beverly Hills?
-Each of the neighborhoods in the Los Angeles area has a distinct vibe, so you’re sure to find one for you.
+Each of the neighborhoods in the Los Angeles area has a distinct vibe, so you’re sure to find the best neighborhood for you.

 Culver City is one of the best places to live in LA